 These features turn off the machine when not in use.
 For instance, the machine may shut down after sitting idle for two hours or more.

 While the controls on some models consist of only LEDs and buttons, others boast full digital display screens.
 These allow full control via touchscreen, like managing hot versus cold water dispensation.

 The machine may also have a digital clock or even a nightlight setting that illuminates the kitchen at night.

 Some Keurigs boast an onboard filtration system.

-The Keurig machines come in many types, of course.
-Rather than listing every specific model, below are several of the main Keurig categories.
+The Keurig machines come in many types.
+Rather than listing every specific model, here are several of the main Keurig categories.

-These are basic models that take up little space at home and brew the single-serve coffee that the brand is known for.
-They work with the K-Cup pods.
-If you’re looking for the machine that just provides your cup of coffee fast, this is that machine.
+These are basic models that take up little space on your countertop and brew the single-serve coffee that the brand is known for.
+They work with K-Cup pods.
+If you’re looking for a machine that just provides your cup of coffee fast, this is that machine.

 Keurigs are generally very quiet, especially the smaller, home-use models.
 Larger office models may be more noisy, as they employ stronger pumps.

-Meant for use in offices, the commercial models are much larger machines.
+Meant for use in offices, the commercial models are much larger machines and therefore take up a lot of counter space.
 They may be for employees or they might be available for customers in a waiting area.

 They typically have very large water reservoirs and are built all around for high-yield use.
 Some even come with complete Keurig brand kiosks.